Quality labels and certificates

 On the way to PlanetProof

 On the way to PlanetProof is an international quality label.
 It proves that a product is integrally more sustainable.
 With the label, farmers, horticulturalists and other businesses are working towards a production that is in balance with the carrying capacity of our planet.
-That is a better choice for nature, and climate, and animals.
+That is a better choice for nature, climate, and animals.
 The quality label can be found on dairy products, potatoes, vegetables and fruit, preserves, eggs, flowers, plants, trees and bulbs.

 Milieukeur is the national ecolabel for more sustainable non-food products and services with (inter)national certificate holders.
 Milieukeur’s criteria are based on the lifecycle of a product or service and include various sustainability themes.
 There are Milieukeur certification schemes for different (mainly business-to-business) product groups, such as concrete products, fire extinguishers, the healthcare sector, green electricity, and car cleaning products.